itsschwer/ror2-serversider/README.md

 `voidFieldFogAltStart` | Changes the *Void Fields*' fog to only become active once a *Cell Vent* has been activated *(rather than on entry)* | `false`
 `chanceDollMessage` | Rewords the *Shrine of Chance* success message to indicate if a *Chance Doll* affected the reward | `true`
 `quitToLobbyButton` | Adds a "Quit to Lobby" button to the Run pause menu. <br/><br/> Useful in multiplayer for changing characters/survivors, difficulty, or artifacts without disconnecting everyone from the lobby. | `true`
+`teleportOutOfBoundsPickups` | Teleports items that fall off the map to the nearest valid ground node. | `true`

 ## screenshots